 The quantity of material you need to remember is far beyond what you had as a pre-med.
 Most college classes pale in comparison to the material presented in medical school.
 Many students waste time in their first year of med school.
 Do not underestimate the magnitude of the material, and do not waste time in the beginning.
 Find the right study tools that work for you and get into a regular habit of reviewing the material.
 (Tip: find tools that offer spaced repetition.
-You will make the most of you study time by retaining more of what you study, long term).
+You will make the most of your study time by retaining more of what you study, long term).

 Let this humble you, but don’t let it frighten you.
 Like the many who came before you, you can do this!

-2. Become the Master of First Year Med School Organization
+2. Become the Master of First-Year Med School Organization

 If you’ve always been unorganized and chalked it up to a whimsical personality or absent-minded genius charm, now is the time to stop.
 For the next few years, you must make it a practice to be very organized.
 It’s best to start your first year off right, by creating these organizational habits.
 You’ll need to keep track of your medical school schedule, slides, lecture notes, book notes, required reading.
 So.
 Much.
 Reading.

 Input important dates immediately and, if your calendar is digital, set reminders.
 Save paperwork related to each course in one spot.
-Consider a note taking/organization app like Evernote.
-Prepare as much in advance as possible by purchasing notebooks, highlighters, page tabs, notecards and everyone’s favorite med school study partner, Picmonic.
+Consider a note-taking/organization app like Evernote.
+Prepare as much in advance as possible by purchasing notebooks, highlighters, page tabs, notecards, and everyone’s favorite med school study partner, Picmonic.

 With Picmonic, your high yield facts for medical school are all in one place – in your Picmonic account.
-Then, with just a click of the mouse, you can organize Picmonic videos by subject, keywords, ranking of how well you know the material and more.
+Then, with just a click of the mouse, you can organize Picmonic videos by subject, keywords, ranking of how well you know the material, and more.
 You can also search for any Picmonic, meaning no more hurriedly shuffling through a deck of cards or stack of notes to a topic.